Let’s Make learning easier and more meaningful.

 AFRICAN BURIAL GROUND NATIONAL MONUMENT AND HISTORIC SITE

 Lead exhibit writing for the African Burial Ground Visitor Center garnered a text-writing award from the American Association of Museums in 2010.
 Toni interpreted the rediscovered history of the Africans who helped build New York.
 The cemetery is located in lower Manhattan, near Wall Street.

 Historian Hasan Jeffries, Ph.D, and Toni worked together with Dr. Stephanie Shaw and the NCRM staff on exhibit script about the landmark museum at the Lorraine Motel.

 smithsonian institution traveling exhibition service

-Exhibit development and script editing for "Men of Change," a forthcoming exhibition celebrating African American men.
+Exhibit development, script editing, and digital copy for "Men of Change," a celebration of African American men.

-Adapted and edited script of “City of Hope: Resurrection City & the 1968 Poor People’s Campaign.”
-The National Museum of African American History (NMAAHC) and Culture exhibit had shown at the National Museum of American History before opening at NMAAHC.
-It will now tour as a poster exhibit.
+Adapted and edited script from NMAAHC’s “City of Hope: Resurrection City & the 1968 Poor People’s Campaign” to tour as a poster exhibit.

 New Jersey state museum

-With artist-in-residence Nelly Kate Anderson, art teacher Liz Claud, social studies teacher Sarah Marcellin, and a dynamic team of high school students, created a multi-level civil rights + arts exhibit experience in Chester, Virginia.
+Civil rights + arts exhibit experience created with artist-in-residence Nelly Kate Anderson, art teacher Liz Claud, social studies teacher Sarah Marcellin, and a dynamic team of high school students.
 Elements of the installation are now a permanent part of the school.
 We’ve facilitated Carver workshops at MuseumNEXT and at the Arts in Society conference in Paris.
-The University of Richmond hosts us in April at “Learning Stories,” part of their Speakers Series.
+The University of Richmond hosted our team in April 2019 at “Learning Stories,” part of their Speakers Series.